 - 1. Poster on Child Safety, no larger than 22" X 28". - 2.
-Homemade toy other than stuffed and picture of child using it. - 3.
+Homemade toddler toy stuffed and picture of child using it. - 3.
+Homemade infant toy stuffed and picture of child using it. - 4.
+Homemade toddler toy not stuffed and picture of child using it. - 5.
+Homemade infant toy not stuffed and picture of child using it. - 6.
 Develop TWO learning activities or toys for TWO different areas of a child's development (choose from social, physical, mental or emotional).
-Describe how the child would develop skills from the activity. - 4.
-Scrapbook made for a child. - 5.
+Describe how the child would develop skills from the activity. - 7.
+Scrapbook made for a child. - 8.
 Select a story and construct a puppet.
-Story should be appropriate for the child's age (give age of child). - 6.
+Story should be appropriate for the child's age (give age of child). - 9.
 Select a story and construct a flannel or magnet board story.
-Story should be appropriate for child's age (give age of child). - 7.
-Babysitting kit displayed with carrying case. - 8.
+Story should be appropriate for child's age (give age of child). - 10.
+Babysitting kit displayed with carrying case. - 11.
 Homemade accessory for a child's room.
-Include a card describing the room. - 9.
-Collection of 10 (age appropriate) recipes and a picture of child making one.
+Include a card describing the room. - 12.
+Collection of 10 (age appropriate) recipes and a picture of child making one. - 13.
+Homemade game.